flipphillips/FPTools/README.md

 # FPTools

-Mathematica tools I frequently use for debugging, introspection etc
+- Mathematica tools I frequently use for debugging, introspection etc.